 What if I don’t have the root canal treatment?

 The alternative is to have the tooth out.
 Once the pulp is destroyed, it can’t heal and it is not recommended to leave an infected tooth in the mouth.
 Although some people would prefer an extraction, it is usually best to keep as many natural teeth as possible.

 Will the tooth be safe after root canal treatment?

 Yes.
 However, it is better to restore the tooth with a crown to provide extra support and strength to the tooth.

-Root canal treatment is a routine dental procedure, which your dentist will be happy to do for you.
+Root canal treatment is a routine dental procedure, which your dentist will be happy to do for you at the clinic.

 Root-treated teeth should be treated just the same as any other tooth.
-Remember to clean your teeth at least once a day, preferably with a fluoride toothpaste.
+Remember to clean your teeth at least once a day, preferably with fluoride toothpaste.
 Cut down on sugary snacks, and keep them only to mealtimes if possible.
-See your dentist for regular check-ups.

 See your Endodontist in Richmond, Palmers Green, & Heston Hounslow, Cockfosters and Muswell Hill for regular check-ups.